And the toilet, and the drawers, and…..everywhere.

 As I walked into this bathroom, I could tell that a lot of it had been cleaned up, mostly because you could tell parts were wiped off, but streaky – not clean.
 My grandmother’s attempts to clean this up herself were definitely noticed (for the record, she probably genuinely thought she had cleaned it up), but very much unsuccessful since she can hardly even bend over.
 When I saw this, my first thought was to ignore – RUN FOR THE HILLS…or mountains…it’s the valley, my second thought was to somehow clean it up without letting her know before my uncle got home so he wouldn’t be angry (got a bit of a temper on that one, big heart, big reactions).

-So like the stealthy ninjas that my sister, my cousin, and I are, we slowly grabbed wet paper towel after wet paper towel, placed them over the products of this incident and begun to clean through drop in visits.
+So like the stealthy ninjas that my sister, my cousin, and I are, we slowly grabbed wet paper towel after wet paper towel, placed them over the products of this incident and begun to clean through drop-in visits.
 But a few paper towels and a few minutes in between would not do it.
 Thankfully, Tita decided that she wanted to sit out in the sun for a while.
-As she stepped out with my sister, I, as a super grown up adult woman, did what any other super grown up adult woman would do – I called my mom in a panic.
+As she stepped out with my sister, I, as a super grown-up adult woman, did what any other super has grown up adult woman would do – I called my mom in a panic.
 I asked her how I could possibly clean this up, and what did I get?
 “Find some gloves and some cleaning supplies.”
 And so, my cousin and I went out on a scavenger hunt to find something to scrub with, cleaning supplies, and a mop.

 To my great fortune….they found the gloves when I was about 90% done with cleaning everything up.
 But we found pine sol, a plastic broom, and bleach under the sink.
 To further my fortune, my cousin cant even think about anything remotely gross without almost throwing up and needing to catch a breather – let alone be in its presence, so he got to be my supplier as I stayed locked in a smelly bathroom, holding my breath, wiping up poop for two hours.
 Then, scrubbing and cleaning with pine sol and finally, bleaching everything.